cmu-sei/juneberry/docs/getting_started.md

 ```

 These docker images do not contain any of the Juneberry code or data.
 When the container
-is started the juneberry code, data and you code is _mounted_ into the container.
+is started, the juneberry code, data and code is _mounted_ into the container.
 This means that
 the directory in the host environment is directly accessible from withing the container.
-Therefore
+Therefore,
-all edits made to content outside as well as inside are available inside.
-This means that you can
+all edits made to content via the host environment are available inside the container.
+This means
-use your favorite code editor in your host environment and have those modifications in your container.
+that one can use any editor in the host environment and have those modifications available in the container.
-Also, any outputs created by the container such as models, log files, and plots which are in your models
+Also, any outputs created by the container such as models, log files, and plots which are in the models
-directory are available outside the container and not lost when you exit the container.
+directory are available outside the container and are therefore peristed when the container terminates.

-The is a sample script called `enter_juneberry_container` tha starts up a **temporary** 'cudadev' container
+There is a sample script called `enter_juneberry_container` tha starts up a **temporary** 'cudadev' container
-on your host using all available gpus.
+on the host using all available gpus.
 It assumes the project directory structure described above.

 Change _into_ the project directory and run the enter_juneberry_container.
 By default it tries
 to use the `juneberry/cudadev:dev` container that would be built with locally.
 If you downloaded